Scalable quantum eraser for superconducting integrated circuits: Results and discussion

-Here, the question of interest is: How fast the simultaneous reset of two qubits can be in comparison with respect to the single-qubit reset performance?
-To address this point, one defines the \textit{resetting time}, $\tau_{\mathrm{res}}$, as the minimum time spent to delete the information with fidelity above a threshold $\Fcal_{\mathrm{tsh}}$.
-It is desirable that $\Fcal_{\mathrm{tsh}} = 99.5\%$, a fidelity comparable to two-qubit gate fidelity required for high performance near-term devices~\cite{Boixo:18}.
-From the data shown in Fig.~\ref{Fig:Device}, we determine the resetting time for single qubit selective reset as $\tau^{\mathrm{sq}}_{\mathrm{res}} \approx 296.3~$ns.
-We computed the time $\tau^{\mathrm{sim}}_{\mathrm{res}}$ required for simultaneous reset of the qubits $q_1$ and $q_2$ we found the relation $\tau^{\mathrm{sim}}_{\mathrm{res}} \approx 0.77\tau^{\mathrm{sq}}_{\mathrm{res}}$, that is, simultaneous resetting of two qubits is slightly faster than the single qubit case.
-This can be explained through the emergence of cooperative behavior in the system along the evolution, as we shall discuss now.
+Here, the question of interest is: How fast can the simultaneous reset of two qubits be compared to the single-qubit reset performance?
+To address this point, one defines the \textit{resetting time}, $\tau_{\mathrm{res}}$, as the minimum time spent to delete the information with efficiency above a threshold $\Fcal_{\mathrm{tsh}}$.
+It is desirable that $\Fcal_{\mathrm{tsh}} = 99.5\%$, an efficiency comparable to two-qubit gate efficiency required for high-performance near-term devices~\cite{Boixo:18}.
+From the data shown in Fig.~\ref{Fig:Device}, we determine the resetting time for single-qubit selective reset as $\tau^{\mathrm{sq}}_{\mathrm{res}} \approx 296~$ns, which aligns to recent experimental studies in this topic~\cite{Magnard:18, Sunada:22}.
+Also, we computed the time $\tau^{\mathrm{sim}}_{\mathrm{res}}$ required for simultaneous reset of the qubits $q_1$ and $q_2$, and we have found the value $\tau^{\mathrm{sim}}_{\mathrm{res}} \approx 0.77\tau^{\mathrm{sq}}_{\mathrm{res}}$, that is, simultaneous resetting of two qubits is slightly faster than the single qubit case.
+As we shall see in the next section, this reduction by a factor $0.77$ in the time for simultaneous reset is related to a $\sqrt{2}$ factor enhancement in the effective coupling rates due to collective super-radiant-like effects during the evolution, as we shall discuss in the following.
+It is worth mentioning that parameter optimization is possible, which may reduce even more the resetting times~\cite{Ciro_reset}.